 His position on the Major Taylor Cycling Club Chicago is his second official board assignment.
 In 2016-2017 her served as the club Secretary.
 Jason has also assisted the club with board development and strategic planning support.
 Jason is looking forward to engaging members of the cycling community to ensure MTC3 meets their sporting needs.
 He aims to assist members and friends of the club with the opportunity to strengthen their minds, bodies and character through the sport of cycling to build healthy, active cycling lifestyles and relationships that will last a lifetime.

-Caliph Jackson, Club Captain
+shawn conley, Club Captain

 Jason Easterly, Secretary